Everyone who has had the unfortunate experience of bed bugs in their home probably knows that these tiny animals are visible to the human eye.

-A doctor will also be able to advise if your bite is really from a bedbug or any other insect or big, such as mosquito, lice or fleas.
+A doctor will also be able to advise if your bite is really from a bedbug or any other insect or big, such as a mosquito, lice, or fleas.

 What Attracts Bed Bugs Into Your Home?

 Unlike popular belief, bed bugs have nothing to do with the cleanliness of our homes.
-These tiny animals are like little hitchhikers that travel on animals or people where they also feed from.
+These tiny animals are like little hitchhikers that travel on animals or people whom they also feed from.

 You can accidentally pick up bed bugs from anywhere.
 They attach themselves to your clothes, and then you bring them into your home where they settle on your furniture.